discretion of the authorities

 2. For which residence permits is discretion exercised?

 Embassies and immigration authorities are not required to exercise discretion for all residence permits.
-Many residence permits are legal entitlements that do not allow for discretionary decisions (e.g., the EU Blue Card ).
+Many residence permits are legal entitlements that leave no room for discretion (e.g., the EU Blue Card ).
 In these cases, the immigration authorities must grant the residence permit if the requirements are met.
 The authorities may not then reject the application on the grounds of discretion.

-The granting of the following residence permits is at the discretion of the authorities:
+The issuing of the following residence permits is at the discretion of the authorities:

 Residence permit for vocational training according to Section 16a of the Residence Act (should-provision)